LOA-Labs/Validator-Engagement-Framework/README.md

 # Validator Engagement Framework

-Repo outlines how LOA Labs validator engages with each chain and logs of delivered goods and services.
+This public repo outlines how LOA Labs validator engages with each chain and logs delivered goods and services.
+This repo is itself a delivered good to the community.

-This plan covers the types of services LOA Labs aims to provide as a validator and active, valuable member of the community.
-Meeting all of these metrics is the objective, however service and availability may be subject to variations due to community restraints and technical limitations.
+The engagement outline below covers the types of services LOA Labs aims to provide as a validator and active, valuable member of the community.
+Meeting all of these metrics is the objective, however service and availability may be subject to variations due to some community restraints and technical limitations.

 # 1. **[I]** Infrastructure